KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Make sure they're in the right order in the file select "File name:" box before pressing Open.
 Sometimes it can order them weirdly depending on how you select them.
 Make sure it's right.

-I recommend making a backup of your original Bgm.pck file, but it is relatively easy to restore via integrity check if you mess something up as it is only about 50MB.
-I will also include a link to the original Bgm.pck along with some example music packs.
+I recommend making a backup of your original Bgm.pck file, but it is relatively easy to restore if you mess something up as it is only about 50MB.
+You can download it from the above link in the Examples section.

 Either run this script in a separate folder from your installation directory, or directly in the Data folder inside your installation path (which will then replace your original Bgm.pck file).